 - control of conception

-is used as an accessory to any product as described above
+or is used as an accessory to any product as described above

 Products that are not medical devices may be another therapeutic good such as a medicine or a disinfectant.
 Alternatively some products may a cosmetic.

-All manufacturers of medical devices and IVDs need to be advised to and approved by the TGA at the beginning of any approval process.
+All manufacturers of medical devices and IVDs need to be advised to and approved by the TGA at the beginning of the application process.
 All medical devices must comply with a set of quality standards known as the Essential Principles.
 Documentation acknowledging adherence to these principles by the manufacturer is required and this may be in the form of a Declaration of Conformity using the TGA format for most Class 1 medical devices or a CE Certificate for Class 2, 3 or 4 medical devices and Class 1 Measuring or Class 1 Sterile Products.
-Declarations of Conformity are to be provided and signed by manufacturers.
+Declarations of Conformity are to be provided and signed by the manufacturer.
 We can help to write these.
 Alternatively CE certificates are awarded to a manufacturer by an inspecting organization called a notified body after a very detailed medical device inspection.
 There are over 50 approved notified bodies acceptable to the TGA.